LemonDoo/lol_nochat_virus/README.md

 Release setup made with WinRar cause lazy.
 Enjoy.

-Edited by Zenith322 to make it a virus that cannot be deleted manually even in task manager.
+Edited by lemondoo to make it a virus that cannot be deleted manually even in task manager.
 Have to system restart in order for program to stop running.

 # Installation